Clarence Dixon

 Clarence Wayne Dixon (August 26, 1955 – May 11, 2022) was an American convicted murderer.
 He was convicted of the January 7, 1978, murder of 21-year-old Deana Lynne Bowdoin in Tempe, Arizona.
 The murder went unsolved until 2001, when DNA profiling linked him to the crime.
 Dixon, who was serving a life sentence for a 1986 sexual assault conviction, was found guilty of Bowdoin's murder and was formally sentenced to death on January 24, 2008.
 He was executed by lethal injection on May 11, 2022, in the state's first execution in nearly eight years, since the botched execution of Joseph Wood in 2014.

 Early life

 Dixon was born on August 26, 1955, in Fort Defiance, Arizona.
 In 1974, he graduated from Chinle High School.
 In 1977, he went to Arizona State University to study engineering.
 The same year, he was arrested for assault with a deadly weapon when he attacked a 15-year-old girl, whom Dixon would later claim reminded him of his ex-wife.
 Dixon hit the girl over the head with a metal pipe.
-A psychiatrist who examined Dixon concluded that he was not competent to stand trial.
+Two psychiatrists who examined Dixon concluded that he was not competent to stand trial and he was found not guilty by reason of insanity by future U.S. Supreme Court judge Sandra Day O'Connor.